Save up to 25% on home insurance in Alberta

 - Home insurers track data on the amount of home insurance claims in your area, which can mean city and/or province.
 If you live in an area that is susceptible to overland flood damage, your insurance company will be aware of this.
 This is why, all things equal, a home will cost more to insure in one area as opposed to another.

-Not all insurance carriers offer the same discounts as their competitors.
-Using Surex’s home insurance marketplace, we’re able to get you more discounts, which helps us get you cheap home insurance rates in Alberta.
+Not all online insurance carriers offer the same discounts as their competitors.
+Using Surex’s home insurance marketplace, we’re able to get you more discounts, which helps us get you the best home insurance Alberta providers have to offer.

 - Bundle discount